Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 Why do you think you are a better fit?

 Prepare to answer this question even before revising your technical know-how.
-When you can’t claim constructively why you are a better fit, you are actually telling them you are NOT.
+If you can’t constructively claim why you are a better fit, you are telling them you are NOT.

 When appearing for your pharma interview, you should collect some important information about that company like: